andyfinnell/RestLikeKit/README.md

 ### Creating an API instance

 All requests are made through an `API` instance, which allows common API configuration like headers, base URL, and authentication.
-These are injected to the `API` through the `dependencies` init parameter, which leverages protocol composition based dependency injection.
+These are injected to the `API` through the `init` method.

 First, we need to create the `APIConfig` value that we'll use in the dependencies: